2020 Duke Masters of Minimally Invasive Bariatric Surgery

 May 31 - June 2, 2020 · The Hotel Emma, San Antonio, Tx

-The Duke Center for Surgical Education and Innovation presents the Masters of Minimally Invasive Bariatric Surgery Conference sponsored by the Duke Division of Metabolic and Weight Loss Surgery.
-As one of the leading surgery programs in the world, Duke Surgery is currently ranked #1 in NIH funding and #2 for surgical medical education by U.S. News and World Report and #3 in NIH funding among surgery departments nationwide.
+The Duke Center for Surgical Education and Innovation presents the Masters of Minimally Invasive Bariatric Surgery conference sponsored by the Duke Division of Metabolic and Weight Loss Surgery.
+As one of the leading surgery programs in the world, Duke Department of Surgery is currently ranked #2 for surgical medical education by U.S. News and World Report and #3 in NIH funding among surgery departments nationwide.

 Join us for an interactive event where you can discuss the technical aspects of the most challenging procedures, share your most difficult cases, and be part of in-depth discussions with our national and international experts.